AbsaOSS/login-service/README.md

 The Login Service allows users to select which authentication providers they would like to use as well as the order in which the authentication methods get prioritized.

-This is done by setting a number (Greater than 0) on the "enable" tag for each auth method. the number used indicates the order in which you would like to use the method.
+This is done by setting a number (Greater than 0) on the `order` tag for each auth method. the number used indicates the order in which you would like to use the method.

 For Example:
 The 2 methods currently enabled are config specified users:
 ```
-logingw.rest.users.enable = 1
+loginsvc.rest.auth.provider.users.order = 1
 ```
 and ldap:
 ```
-logingw.rest.auth.ad.ldap = 2
+loginsvc.rest.auth.provider.ldap.order = 2
 ```
 In the above example, both methods are enabled with the config specified users taking priority over Ldap.

-In order to disable an authentication protocol, set the `enable` property to `0`.
+In order to disable an authentication protocol, set the `order` property to `0` or just exclude the properties from the config for that auth provider.
 Please ensure at least one auth method is enabled.

 ### ActiveDirectoryLDAPAuthenticationProvider